How to video chat

-Connecting with family and loved ones has never been so easy and difficult at the same time.
+Connecting with family and loved ones has never been easier.
+Aside from meeting in person, there are now so many options to connect virtually.
 Using a video chat allows for face-to-face time to connect and offers options for creative conversations, such as showing a friend your knitting project.
 But if you’re not experienced with the technology, it can be frustrating or confusing.

 There are many different ways to video chat depending on what device you are using.
 There are also a number of social media outlets that provide a video chat feature.
 With so many options, it may feel overwhelming.
 Below are resources to help you learn how to video chat using the method you prefer.

 Your devices (phone, tablet, computer)